BookStackApp/website/content/blog/2024/bookstack-release-v24-05.md

 certain CA certificate, or a directory of many CA certificates.

 You can find further details of this option in our [updated LDAP documentation](https://www.bookstackapp.com/docs/admin/ldap-auth/).
+Thanks to [@mmoore2012](https://github.com/BookStackApp/BookStack/pull/4913) for providing an initial implementation for this.

 ### Licenses Page